cmorawski96/wmiimobileapp/README.md

 9. In case of *merge conflict*, email sobak[at]sobak.pl or pray to God
 10. Feel free to use this readme to help your collaborators at their projects

-Autors:
+## Authors:
-Dariusz Kowalczyk
+1. Dariusz Kowalczyk
-Cezary Morawski
+2. Cezary Morawski